 One major factor in the streamlining of analytics in the workflow was reduction of analytics dashboards for staff to navigate and interpret into a single view manual tracking dashboard, where navigation is made easier with just a click.

 “Nurses have alert fatigue,” Kosiak said.
 “Their response was, ‘Let us have our own tracking so we are more in touch with the patient, not reliant on multiple alerts.’
+They wanted to know things like any time a patient had a pain score over six.
 Developing a manual tracking dashboard allowed them to be more in tune with the patient.
 Integrated singular view dashboards maximize impact and efficiency for clinical teams.”

 Care pathways were established for any patient diagnosed with a specific condition such as an ACL or rotor cuff repair, from pre-procedure to prep, procedure, recovery, post op, discharge, rehab and so on.